LindaNab/me_neo_motivatingexample/README.md

 To recreate Table 1 from the manuscript, run the code in [./rcode/tabular/create_tables.R](./rcode/tabular/create_tables.R).
 The script saves a LaTeX compatible table in [./results/tables/table1.txt](./results/tables/table1.txt).

 ## Figures
-To recreate Figure 2 from the manuscript (the scatter histograms), run the code in [./rcode/visualisation/create_scatterhist.R](./rcode/visualisation/create_scatterhist.R).
-Subsequently, the script saves 3 .png files in [./results/figures](./results/figures).
+To recreate Figure 2 from the manuscript (the scatterplot), run the code in [./rcode/visualisation/create_scatterhist.R](./rcode/visualisation/create_scatterhist.R).
+Subsequently, the script saves one .pdf file in [./results/figures](./results/figures).
+Note that the data is not publicly available, but that alternatively, the synthetic data in [./data/processed/ldrp_fake.Rds](./data/processed/ldrp_fake.Rds) can be used.

 ## Instructions
 Download the repository by using: